 (vi) Provide examples of the use of linear and logistic regression in the literature on social inequality.

 Based on the central theme of investigating social inequality, I introduce the concepts, theory and application of two important statistical modelling techniques in social science: multiple regression and logistic regression.
-I also introduce related concepts such as social interaction and social distance.

 ==============Lecture Schedule (10 x 2hr lectures)